The Rules of Attraction: Paul Denton

 Paul is a young bisexual man who used to date Lauren.
-He is extremely attracted to Sean and claims that in bed Sean is "crazed, an untamed animal, it was almost scary" yet these thoroughly described accounts are entirely absent from Sean's entries.
+He is extremely attracted to Sean and claims that in bed Sean is "crazed, an untamed animal, it was almost scary."
+However, these thoroughly-described accounts are entirely absent from Sean's entries.
 For example, the night Paul writes an account of his and Sean's first sexual encounter after the two talk in Paul's bedroom, Sean writes in his own account that he simply went home after talking to Paul, the two entries therefore lying in contradiction to one another.
 However, the true details of this relationship remain ambiguous and open to the reader's interpretation.
 Paul also had relationships with two other important characters, Mitchell and Richard (Dick).
 Paul is highly intelligent and passionate, but is not above obscuring these facts in the course of seduction.
 Several characters in the book remark upon his physical attractiveness, brought out by Roman features and soft blond hair.
 Paul's relationship with his mother, Eve, is complex; she yearns to reach out to him but is led towards iciness by Paul's flippancy, which in turn feeds their animosity.